guravsuyash/Devops_Instruction_set/Getting started with setting up GitHub and Obsidian.md

 	`pkg install git openssh`

  **On prompting on something Type Y and Hit enter**
-6. Once done grant termux permission to use the storage'
+6. Once done grant termux permission to use the storage

 	`termux-setup-storage`
 7. Once permission is granted create a directory in storage by navigating to it